bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

    This command installs the MinGit package with the BusyBox shell for the smallest footprint possible.
-1. Add the [games bucket][], which contains manifests for some of the tools and engines in the guides:
+1. Add the [games bucket][], which contains manifests for some of the software in other guides:

    ```powershell
    scoop bucket add games